 I feel that the moral badness of suffering by an animal with N neurons is roughly proportional to N2/5, based on a crude interpolation of how much I care about different types of animals.
-(Note that this assessment is different from asking how much consciousness exists in a brain with N neurons, because in bigger brains, not all the conscious sub-agents may suffer when the big agent suffers.)
 By this measure, and based on Wikipedia's neuron counts, a human's suffering with some organism-relative intensity would be about 11 times as bad as a rat's suffering with comparable organism-relative intensity and about 240 times as bad as a fruit fly's suffering.
 Note that this doesn't lead to anthropocentrism, though.
 It's probably much easier to prevent 11 rats or 240 fruit flies from suffering terribly than to prevent the same for one human.
 For instance, consider that in some buildings, over the course of a summer, dozens of rats may be killed, while hundreds of fruit flies may be crushed, drowned, or poisoned.

 - A friend asked me why I place so much confidence in MWI.
 The main reason is that almost everyone I know of who has written about the topic accepts it: Sean Carroll, Max Tegmark, Scott Aaronson, David Deutsch, David Wallace, David Pearce, Gary Drescher, Eliezer Yudkowsky, etc. Secondarily, unlike Copenhagen or Bohmian interpretations, it doesn't introduce additional formalism.
 I'm inclined to take simple math at face value and worry about the philosophy later; this is similar to my view about physicalism and consciousness.
 I remain confused about many aspects of MWI.
 For instance, I'm unclear about how to interpret measure if we do away with anthropics, and I don't know what to make of the problem of preferred basis.
 The main reason I maintain uncertainty about MWI is not that I think Copenhagen or Bohmian interpretations are likely but because plausibly something else entirely is true.
 If that something else turns out to be an extension or small revision of MWI, I consider that to be part of my probability that MWI is true.
 I interpret "MWI being false" to mean that something radically different from MWI is true.
 I don't understand the Consistent Histories interpretation well enough, but it seems like a promising sister alternative to MWI. (back)